-20 apartments for rent in Enos Park, Springfield, IL
+20 apartments for rent near Enos Park, Springfield, IL

 Once known as the “Jewel of Springfield,” Enos Park is identified by its beautiful homes on tree-lined streets.
 Bounded by North Grand Avenue on the north, Carpenter Street to the south, North Ninth Street to the east, and North Third Street to the west, this community is one of the city’s most diverse neighborhoods.